Follow the steps and never forget,

 01 Thursday Dec 2011

-Posted Japan, Trains and Stations
+Posted in Japan, Trains and Stations

 look up, lift your head, move those feet,